Spoon, Fork and Chopsticks

 Vietnamese food is cut, prepared, and cooked to be eaten with chopsticks.
 Most people in Vietnam will put their food in bowls on top of the rice in the bowl; this makes it easier to eat the food together with the rice.

 It is considered polite in Vietnam to bring the bowl up towards your mouth as you’re eating; this is why if you ever go to Vietnam and you see people eating in a restaurant, you may find that they have a small bowl and a plate; when they are eating, they are putting the food on top of the rice that is in their bowl.
-Asian food, particularly Vietnamese food, is meant to be eaten that way.
+Asian food, mainly Vietnamese food, is meant to be eaten that way.

 We eat all our food on one plate in the West and eat off our plates.
 We do not bring our dish up to our mouth to put the food into our mouth.